 Social Worker

 Specify qualifications:

-specify qualifications.

 Other

 Specify the individuals and their qualifications:

-specify the thatviauais and their qualifications:

 b.
 Service Plan Development Safeguards.
 Providers of HCBS for the individual, or those who have interest in or are employed by a provider of HCBS; are not permitted to have responsibility for service plan development except, at the option of the state, when providers are given responsibility to perform assessments and plans of care because such individuals are the only willing and qualified entity in a geographic area, and the state devises conflict of interest protections.
 Select one: